-In proceedings before the Authority, the parties are able to submit the analyses and opinions of independent experts, including economists.
-Although the Authority does not rely solely on economic analyses in cartel cases, it is increasingly recognising the added value of such analyses.
+In proceedings before the Authority, the parties can submit the analyses and opinions of independent experts, including economists.
+Although the Authority does not rely solely on economic analyses in cartel cases, it increasingly recognises the added value of such analyses.
 The Authority itself has a dedicated department for economic analysis and research (the "Economic Analysis and Research Department"), which assists the case teams where relevant.